-This study is divided in two parts.
-First we will present the results using directly the original data sets in order to determine which algorithms are better adapted to the framework of imbalanced data sets.
-Then, we will apply preprocessing to balance the distribution of examples between the classes during the learning phase in order to contrast the improvement in performance achieved by the algorithms used in this study, especially for the GBML algorithms for rule induction.
+This paper is divided into two parts.
+First, we will present the results directly using the original data sets in order to determine which algorithms are best adapted to the framework of imbalanced data sets.
+Then, we will apply preprocessing to the training data sets to rebalance the distribution of examples of the different classes.
+Our aim is to analyze whether class rebalancing leads to performance improvement of the algorithms used in this paper, and of GBML methods in particular.